Cloud4Wi-Create/geosdk/sdk/integration/cordova.md

 ### Handling blocking issues

-For the SDK to be able to accomplish its main task, that is tracking the device position, the following requirements must be met:
+For the Cloud4Wi Geo SDK to be able to accomplish its main task, that is tracking the device position, the following requirements must be met:

 * The location permission must be granted to the app
 * The location functionality must be enabled on the device